Full Time

 Key responsibilities:

-- Assess the potential of quantum approaches to overcome classical limitations in simulating complex quantum systems
+- Assess the potential of quantum approaches to demonstrate speed up for path finding problems.

 - Perform test on Quantum machines.